 Helen is no longer there, of course, but the new Headmaster was very friendly and took us round several classrooms to meet the children.
 It was quite remarkable how skilful they all are at sign language.

-here have been a few changes since we were last there.
+There have been a few changes since last time.
 There are now two classrooms along the fourth side of the central courtyard.
 Amazing to think there was only one side there when we first visited the school in 2007.

 The new classrooms which complete the four sides round the courtyard.

 A very happy cook in her lovely new kitchen which was built after the old one was vandalised.